LDAP/merian/docs/Window.md

 ### GLFW

 Merian provides an extension `ExtensionVkGLFW` that initializes GLFW.
-Then a window can be simply constructed.
+With the extension active a window can be simply constructed.

 ```c++